Do you want to keep some emergency food in your car in case of breakdowns, getting stranded, or if you need to bug out?

 Foods You Shouldn’t Keep In Your Car

-Surprisingly, many foods which are recommended for emergency preparedness are terrible for your car kit.
+Surprisingly, many foods recommended for emergency preparedness are terrible for your car kit.
 I’ll go over a few of them here.

-High-fat foods like peanut butter, nuts, granola, and some packaged meals are very susceptible to heat.
+High-fat foods like peanut butter, nuts, granola, and some packaged meals are susceptible to heat.

 Even if you store the food in an oxygen-free environment (such as in mylar bags with oxygen absorbers), heat will still cause the fats to go rancid.